 Integrated into your plant

-Clean water or so-called deionized water (clean water free from carbon molecules) is used widely in food and pharmaceutical processing plants.
-Extremely important here is using 316L (low carbon) steel.
-Use of normal 316 will cause “picking” inside the pump when carbon molecules are “stolen back” by the deionized water.
-This will turn deionized water to normal water, the process will fail and also the pump will be destroyed.
+Clean water or so-called deionised water (clean water free from carbon molecules) is used widely in food and pharmaceutical processing plants.
+Extremely important here is using 316L (low carbon) steel. use of normal 316 will cause “picking” inside the pump when carbon molecules are “stolen back” by the deionised water.
+This will turn deionised water to normal water, the process will fail and also the pump will be destroyed.
 The solution is using the Tapflo CTH centrifugal pumps that always come with 316L wetted materials and optionally sintered (pure) silicon carbide seals.